What to Consider at the Start

 Budget.
 For obvious reasons, this is probably the single most important factor.
 The price of an apartment depends on a variety of factors — size, location, building type, condition and features, among others — so it is critical that you determine your budget at the outset.

 Manhattan has dozens of neighborhoods, each with its own flavor and personality.
 A number of factors can effect where you live: you might want to be close to work or your children’s schools; maybe being close to a park is important; perhaps being close to great restaurants and cafes is key.
-The good news is that New York offers something for everyone — if you are not that familiar with the city, please review our neighborhood guide.
+The good news is that New York offers something for everyone.

 Building Type and Amenities